Last Updated on

 When looking to improve the quality and content of your Twitch streams, a good piece of recording equipment can go a long way.
-Some popular streamers and voice overs artists will use a wide range of professional tools, from the Snowball to the Blue Yeti microphone and more.
-While having the best set of recording equipment isn’t a necessity, it can help to greatly improve the sound of your voice and lesson background noise when communicating with an audience.
+Some popular streamers and playthrough recorders will use a wide range of professional tools, from Snowball to Blue Yeti and more.
+While having the best set of recording equipment isn’t a necessity, it can help to greatly improve the sound of your voice when communicating with an audience.

 Since the Blue Yeti microphone can be used in a wide variety of ways, it may need some special attention when you try tuning it for streaming.
 There are a few settings and tweaks that can grant you the best performance when playing games live.

 In order to prevent any keyboard feedback or loud mouse clicking coming through to the microphone, you can adjust your Blue Yeti settings accordingly.